1987 Manifesto of the New Art Movement

 The liberation of art is the initiative to change the definition of art.
 The principle idea of this awareness is that art is an expression of plurality which is based on a variety of frames of references.
 The definition of art currently recognized and acknowledged is shackled to the definition of art as only painting, sculpture or graphic design is art as bound to the frame of reference of “High Art”.

 The definition of art as encompassing expression in only three fields, namely painting, sculpture and graphic design, is devoid of a conceptual framework.

-The definition of the Indonesian term seni rupa is based on a direct translation of the term “fine arts” descending from a Latin definition from the Renaissance which is la belle arti del disegno.
+The definition of the Indonesian term seni rupa is based on a direct translation of the term “fine arts,” descending from a Latin definition from the Renaissance of la belle arti del disegno.